 A gun cleaning and maintenance mat would be a good option to place all the parts you require and to ensure it doesn’t get lost.
 The cleaning mat also ensures all the parts from getting damaged too.

 Clean Floor Area:

-The floor area you are going to work needs to be clean so that any small springs that propel around can be found easily.
+The floor area you are going to work in needs to be clean so that any small springs that propel around can be found easily.
 The last thing you need is to abandon your gun building process because having lost a small $1 pin or a spring.
-(Not like I know this from personal experience… or anything)
+(Not like I know this from personal experience… or anything.)

 Ensure that you have access to all the right tools before starting the building process.
 It is important that you use the right equipment or you may find yourself damaging some costly parts required to build the rifle.
 Then, it’s all garbage.

 So the prime question: Why should I waste my time in my garage, run through all those articles and research to build an AR-15 when it is readily available on the market?
 You may be right, these rifles are available at many stores, but when you build your own AR-15 there are several things you may find advantageous detailed below:

 One of the main reasons why many start building their own AR-15 at home is to save a few hundred bucks.
 If you do a good research and identify the purpose and gather all the details about the right parts, you may need to build your gun, then obviously you can build an AR-15 anywhere between $500-$600, whereas buying one from a store may cost you around $800 and more.